telerik/blazor-docs/components/grid/editing/overview.md

     1. Apply all the changes you need to it one by one - assign the values of all of its properties - `dbObject.Property1 = argsItem.Property1...`
     1. Call `dbContext.SaveChanges()`

+* The validation the grid provides is based on the <a href="https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-5.0#validator-components" target="_blank">`DataAnnotationValidator`</a> and creates its own `EditContext` for a row that is in edit/insert mode.
+When the row is not in edit/insert mode, the `EditContext` is `null`.
+The `EditContext` is a cascading parameter and overrides any cascading parameters from parent components (such as an `<EditForm>` that may wrap the grid).

+    * The validation will not be enabled for Grids bound to Expando objects or Dictionaries (such as DataTable).

 ## See Also